WeckmanTimo/FDM-BR/README.md

 python setup.py install

-Archived calculations (in the .npz-files) can be analyzed by running the compute*.py-files.
+Archived calculations (the .npz-files in the .zip-files) can be analyzed by running the compute*.py-files.

 ## FDM-BR
 FDM procedure uses Becke-Roussel exchange-hole approximation and approximates the pair-density mediated terms (Di, Pij) using the Becke--Roussel exchange-hole.